simonvh/bioinfosummer/README.md

 # License

 This material is made available under the [Creative Commons BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
-Deel free the share, remix and reuse!
+Feel free to share, remix and reuse!